2019 Berkeley Grad Slam Competition

 - At the very beginning of your video, please state your full name, graduate program, and the title of your presentation.
 The time it takes to do this will not be counted against the three minutes to present your research.

 - Eligibility: All graduate students enrolled in a Master’s or doctoral program at UC Berkeley who are engaged in substantive original research projects.
-Entries from all disciplines are welcome.
+Entries from all disciplines are welcome and encouraged.

-- In cases of presentation of a collaborative research project, the presenter’s contribution to the project must be salient and clearly specified.
+- Individual Contribution: cases of presentation of a collaborative research project, the presenter’s contribution to the project must be salient and clearly specified.

 - Visuals: PowerPoint slides are allowed but optional (no Prezi or other presentation formats).